MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/retention.md

 ### How do I preserve my version control labels?

+Any version control labels that are applied during a build pipeline that arent automatically created from the Sources task will be preserved.
+However...
-Version control labels created during a build will be deleted when your build is deleted.
-If you need to preserve version control labels, you'll need to retain any associated builds.
+# Version control labels automatically created from the builtin sources task during a build will be deleted when your build is deleted.

+If you need to preserve version control labels, you'll need to either tag or label it manually (or via an additional task/script in the pipeline) or manually retain any associated builds.

 ::: moniker-end